CPTC to Open 75th Anniversary Year with Kickoff Ceremony

 The CPTC Automotive Club will host a barbecue beginning at 11 a.m. and running until 1:45 p.m. outside Building 23.
 Attendees can purchase a hamburger or hot dog with a pack of chips and soda for $6, with proceeds supporting the Automotive Club.
 From there, attendees can venture inside the McGavick Conference Center to explore some of the college’s history on display and make use of a photo booth sponsored by the CPTC Associated Student Government.

-The official ceremony is set for 2 p.m. and will feature commemorations of CPTC’s 75 years from the college’s leadership and local government, along with the opening of the time capsule to reveal what was placed inside 25 years ago.
+The official ceremony is set for 2 p.m. and will feature commemorations of CPTC’s 75 years from the college’s leadership and local government – including speeches by CPTC President Dr. Joyce Loveday and Lakewood Mayor Don Anderson – along with the opening of the time capsule to reveal what was placed inside 25 years ago.
 The capsule will be replaced later in the 2017-18 Academic Year with artifacts to be opened at the 100th Anniversary.

 Following the conclusion of the ceremony, attendees will enjoy a free cake and ice cream reception, courtesy of the CPTC Foundation and ASG.
 Attendees can also win CPTC Alumni gear door prizes, also courtesy of the Foundation.